 The CHOC Children’s Difference

 The Multidisciplinary Feeding Program offers two-hour comprehensive outpatient evaluations.
-During the each evaluation, our team of experts evaluate the child’s current medical status, feeding skills and parent-child relationship around eating.
+During an evaluation, our team of experts evaluates the child’s current medical status, feeding skills and parent-child relationship around eating.
 At the end of the evaluation, the family is given specific recommendations to help the child progress in their feeding abilities, and some children may be recommended to attend our 19-day inpatient feeding program.
 Learn more about what to expect at an outpatient feeding evaluation.